doantronghieu/Nexus/others/docs/projects/IPVM/doc-ai.md

 ## Unique Advantages

-IPVM Sentinel AI delivers unique capabilities that set it apart from conventional tools and platforms.
+IPVM Platform AI delivers unique capabilities that set it apart from conventional tools and platforms.

 ### IPVM Differentiation